DartML/PPO-Stein-Control-Variate/evaluation/README.md

 ```

 ## Notice
 Currently the evaluation code is a little messy.
-We will make it clean and easy for testing as soon as possible.
+We will make it clean and easy for testing soon.